Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Analysis

+The second theorem addresses executions with a Byzantine server and captures the key goal of \NAME. \begin{theorem} In every well-formed execution of \NAME, the history of events observed by the clients is \forklin w.r.t. the abortable functionality~$G$. \end{theorem}

+Together these results imply our main result.
+Recall that a Byzantine emulation implies that the execution is linearizable when $S$ is correct and that it is \forklin otherwise. \begin{corollary} \NAME emulates the abortable functionality~$G$ on a Byzantine server with \forklin. \end{corollary}

+In the analysis we use the following terminology.
 When a client issues a \str{commit} signature for some operation~$o$, we say that he \emph{commits}~$o$.
 The client's sequence number included in the signature thus becomes the \emph{sequence number of~$o$}; note that with a faulty~$S$, two different operations may be committed with the same sequence number by separate clients.